washiemorey/Diabetes-Prediction/README.md

 leading to complications and early deaths.
 This project aims to build a lightweight, ML-powered tool that predicts the risk of diabetes early using minimal, easily collected clinical data.
 The goal is to empower primary healthcare workers to triage patients more effectively.

-Obtained the data from kaggle.
-Here is the [Pima Indians Diabetes Dataset](https://www.kaggle.com/datasets/mathchi/diabetes-data-set)
+Obtained the data from kaggle.[Pima Indians Diabetes Dataset](https://www.kaggle.com/datasets/mathchi/diabetes-data-set)

 Features available:

 Pregnancies